brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 ## <a name="attachments"></a>4.
 Attachments
 Attachments consist of external files to be utilized during prediction or scoring.
 The contents of the attachment get extracted into the current working directory of the model execution script.
 Attachments will be tracked in Model Manage and Git if we're using the integration, so they are recommended to be less than 20MB.
 Larger artifacts can be added to the Engine via the Dockerfile.

 In our example, we reference `xgboost_explicit.pkl` which is our trained model that we will use for predictions.
-FastScore will unpack the file in the working directory so the model can utilize it.
-To add it to FastScore, we upload it the model and add it to Model Manage with the following CLI command:
+ModelOp Center will unpack the file in the working directory so the model can utilize it.
+To add it to ModelOp Center, we upload it the model and add it to Model Manage with the following CLI command:

-`fastscore attachment upload <model-name> <file-to-attach>`.
+`ModelOp Center attachment upload <model-name> <file-to-attach>`.
-`fastscore attachment upload xgboost_iris-py3 library/attachments/xgboost_explicit.tar.gz`
+`ModelOp Center attachment upload xgboost_iris-py3 library/attachments/xgboost_explicit.tar.gz`

 ## <a name="streams"></a>5.
 Streams
-Streams in FastScore define the integration to our data pipeline.
+Streams in ModelOp Center define the integration to our data pipeline.
 Streams will read records from the underlying transport, verify with the schema, and feed them to the model.
 The streams are defined via JSON document that controls behavior and connection.
 For this example, we will be deploying and testing the model as REST.

 In the next step, we will use the CLI to generate two arbitrary REST endpoints for testing the model.
 While the arbitrary REST endpoints are not realistic for Production, they are an extremely handy approach for quick testing.
 We can also define the REST stream as a JSON file to be added and tracked in Model Manage:
 ``